-13.1 Islet form return rates, 1 January - 31 December 2019
+13.1 Islet form return rates, 1 January - 31 December 2020

 Form return rates are reported in Table 13.1 for the islet transplant record, three month and one year follow-up form, along with lifetime follow-up (more than two years).
-These include all islet transplants performed between 1 January and 31 December 2019 for the transplant record, and all requests for follow-up forms issued in this time period.
+These include all islet transplants performed between 1 January and 31 December 2020 for the transplant record, and all requests for follow-up forms issued in this time period.
 Centres highlighted are transplant centres.
-There were 81% of transplant record and 86% of 12 month follow-up forms returned, whereas only 72% of 3-month follow-up forms and 71% of lifetime forms were returned.
-Of the transplant centres, Oxford have the lowest lifetime follow-up return rate of 6%.
+There were 64% of transplant record and 44% of lifetime follow-up forms returned.
+Only 38% of 3-month and 29% of 12-month follow-up forms were returned.
+Oxford have the lowest lifetime follow-up return rate of 5%.